wp-plugins/bepro-listings/readme.txt

 >
 >

-Our Addons provide lots of new ways to customize your listings experinece.
-Current available add-ons include:
+Customize the listings experinece for managers and visitors with our growing list of add-ons:

 	1. Form Builder - Use the visual drag and drop interface to create multiple front end upload forms and directory listing types
 	2. Claim Listing - Allow users to claim listings from the frontend
 	3. Gallery - Three 3 gallery options including slider & lightbox, plus three new listings templates
 	4. Video - Improve on the Gallery plugin with the ability to upload file types like (mp4, mpeg, avi, wmv, webm).
 Also link videos from sites like, youtube, vimeo, & dailymotion.
 Uploaded videos are played using HTML5 or fallback to flassh
 	5. Documents - Allow users to add and manage document listings on your website from the front end (zip, doc, pdf, odt, csv, etc)
-	6. Icons - Tons of google map markers/icons from the "Map Icons Collection" by Nicolas Mollet and also allows other addons to place icons on listings, video, documents, etc
+	6. Icons - Tons of google map markers/icons from the "Map Icons Collection" by Nicolas Mollet and also allows other addons to place icons on search results like, video, documents, etc
-	7. Realestate - Add realestate directory related information to listings & the ability to search/filter by realestate details
+	7. Real Estate - Add realestate directory related information to listings & the ability to search/filter by realestate details
 	8. S2Member - Limit & get paid for your listings depending on membership levels, using this s2member integration
 	9. Audio - List your podcasts and music on wordpress with this addon.
 We support several file types including wav, wma, mp3 and m4a.
 Uploaded audio is played using HTML5 or fallback to flash
 	10. Favorites - Engage your visitors!
 Record theirs likes and dislikes to figure out the most popular listings.